SURFscz/pam-weblogin/doc/protocol.md

 The Pam-WebSSO system is meant for the case in which a server admins want to allow users to log in to their server based on authentication in a web browser.
 This can be used in place of or in addition to regular means of terminal-based authentication, such as ssh public keys or username/password.
 It can also be used to enable use of advanced multi-factor authentication methods which would otherwise be unavailable or hard to use on terminal-based systems.

 Functionally, the user connects to the system in the regular fashion.
-The system than shows a url the the users needs to visit in their web browser; this web site can implement any form of authentication desired.
-Once the user is authenticated, their can continue logging in the the terminal by entering the pin code presented by the web site.
+The system then shows an url that the user needs to visit in their web browser; this web site can implement any form of authentication desired.
+On succesful authentication, a pin code is presented to the user, the user finalizes the login procedure by entering this pin code at the terminal prompt.

 ## Overview
 The picture below gives a schematic overview of the PAM-WebSSO protocol: